Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 no paycheck and fired for you.

-So I kill or be killed.
+So I did that.
+Or be killed.
+Or be killed.

 So it's kind of the ultimate form